Information Report

 ‘

-Early identification of students with SEND is a priority.
-The College adopts a holistic approach, taking into consideration the impact of environmental factors in addition with academic performance and engagement.
+Early identification of students with SEND is important.
+The College adopts a holistic approach, taking into consideration the impact of environmental factors in addition to academic performance and engagement.
 Where necessary, we use appropriate screening tools, together with external agency support, to identify barriers to student progress and to develop appropriate strategies to address them.
-The SENDCo will also liaise with feeder primary schools ahead of transition.
+The SENCo will also liaise with feeder primary schools ahead of transition.

 - is significantly slower than that of their peers starting from the same baseline;